Unity Events and Delegates Guide for beginners

 How to Unsubscribe or remove listener from Unity Events

-It’s better to Unsubscribe in the “OnDestory” or the “OnDisable” functions in Unity.
-If you added a listener then you can just add a remove listener function.
+It’s better to unsubscribe in the OnDestory or the OnDisable functions in Unity.
+If you have added a listener, then you can use the remove listener function.

 Here is how to do it